aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/encrypt-structure.md

 If the input encryption context contains any entries with a key beginning with this prefix, the encryption operation MUST yield an error.

-### Required Context Fields On Decrypt

-A list of strings that indicates which fields within the [input encryption context](#encryption-context) MUST NOT be included as metadata within the [output Encrypted Structured Data](#encrypted-structured-data), and thus MUST be supplied during [Decrypt Structure](./decrypt-structure.md) in order for decryption of the output Encrypted Structured Data to succeed.

-Every item in this list MUST exist as a key in the [input encryption context](#encryption-context);
-otherwise, this operation MUST yield an error.

 ## Outputs